tomitan100/org.openhab.binding.bom/README.md

 ## Forecast Icons

-The following table show all the possible icon names returned by the channel.
+The following table shows all the possible icon names returned by the channel.

 <table>
 <tr align="left">